Whiteknight/StoneFruit/docs/arguments.md

 A **Command** is a combination of a **verb** and zero or more **arguments**.
 There are three types of arguments:

 1. **Positional** arguments are unnamed values in the argument list and are accessed by index.
 There can be many positional arguments, each one with a unique index (starting from 0).
+Positional arguments at the beginning of the argument list (before any flag or named arguments) may be used as a verb to dispatch control flow to a handler.
+Arguments which are used as Verbs are removed from the list of arguments.
 1. **Flag** arguments are defined by their name and can appear in any order.
 A flag does not have a value, but is instead defined by whether or not it exists.
 Only one flag of a given name can be passed for a single command.
 Passing the same flag more than once will be ignored.
 1. **Named** arguments have a name and a value and can appear in any order.
 You can have multiple named arguments with the same name.
 Ordering of named arguments will not be preserved.